The Perfect Chicken Cutlet

 Ingredients

-1 lb. chicken breast *See Note
+1 lb. thin cut chicken breast

-4 large eggs (use more if you plan to double bread your chicken.
+4 large eggs (use more if you plan to double bread your chicken.)

 2 tbsp. dried parsley